-- I am not unlovable but people have liked me, I may be being difficult making it harder for everyone but I can make my lovable qualities shine once I show some self-love.
+- I am not unlovable and people have liked me.
+I may be difficult, making it harder for everyone but I can make my lovable qualities shine once I show some self-love.

 - I am not entirely useless, and I have the capacity to add more value to the world with my modest skills and relationships.